 could not open registry key <SOFTWARE\TimeDX\some_name> error code 2

 DMDX is unable to locate a registry key containing information it needs to run.
-In-between versions of DMDX new registry keys are sometimes added for new functionality, as TimeDX usually creates these keys it is necessary to run TimeDX again and set the new feature up and thereby create the new registry key.
+In between versions of DMDX new registry keys are sometimes added for new functionality, as TimeDX usually creates these keys it is necessary to run TimeDX again and set the new feature up and thereby create the new registry key.
 Some of the keys and TimeDX test to run to date are:

-When an frame cannot be moved into video memory by the time it should be this error occurs.
-Less stringent timing is required or less of the display needs to be manipulated.
-Or best yet you need to buy a video card with more memory, DMDX displays the number of video pages (or buffers) when an item file is commenced, this is the number if frames ahead that it can buffer the display sequence, once frames are in video memory they can be displayed with no further processing.
+better video card.
 This error used to cause the halting of the job as the display sequence was incorrect, however with the 0.08 rebuild of vid_int() timing errors and such forth are handled with considerably greater aplomb, now the previous frame will have been displayed while this frame was moved into memory for an extra time of however many ticks this frame is late by and all succeeding frames will be rescheduled to allow this frame to be displayed for it's correct duration.

 A third line can appear as part of this message: